A Guide to the BC Economy and Labour Market

 Also included are various types of services related to crop and animal production, such as soil preparation, planting, harvesting, crop spraying, breeding, pruning and suppliers of farm labour on a contract or fee-for-service basis.

-Nearly a quarter of the agriculture industry's GDP originates in the greenhouse, nursery and floriculture industry, while 36% comes from other types of crop production.
-Animals and animal products account for about a fifth of the industry's GDP, while aquaculture contributes another 14%.
-Finally, crop and animal services generated about 7% of the industry's total GDP in 2005.
+More than a third of the agriculture industry’s GDP originates in the greenhouse, nursery and floriculture industry, while 28% comes from other types of crop production.
+Animals & animal products account for about a fifth of the industry’s GDP, while aquaculture contributes another 7%.
+Finally, crop & animal services generated about 10% of the industry’s total GDP in 2008.

 A variety of crops, seafood and livestock are raised in BC

-British Columbia is the country's biggest producer of sweet peppers, blueberries, apples, raspberries and sweet cherries.
-Dairy farms, poultry producers, and other livestock operations play an important role in the province's agriculture industry, which also includes such diverse activities as beekeeping, ostrich and Christmas tree farming.
+BC is the country’s biggest producer of blueberries, raspberries and sweet cherries and the second-biggest apple producer, after Ontario.
+Dairy farms, poultry producers, and other livestock operations play an important role in the province’s agriculture industry, which also includes such diverse activities as beekeeping, ostrich, and Christmas tree farming.

-A fifth of farm cash receipts [2] come from sales of floriculture & nursery products
+Seventeen percent of farm cash receipts23 come from sales of floriculture & nursery products

 Source: Statistics Canada